cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-plcontainer.md

 These are examples of common commands to manage PL/Container:

-- Install a Docker image on all Greenplum Database hosts.
+- Install a Docker image on all Cloudberry Database hosts.
 This example loads a Docker image from a file.
 The utility displays progress information on the command line as the utility installs the Docker image on all the hosts.

     ```
     plcontainer image-add -f plc_newr.tar.gz